 Who manages the hives?
 An experienced volunteer and a staff ‘convert’

 Experienced beekeeper and library volunteer Debbie Becker helped us get our hives up and buzzing in April 2019, and she regularly visits to help maintain them.

 Becker, who belongs to an area beekeeping group called WAX | Westside Apiary eXperience, said she first became interested in beekeeping when she took a class at the Garfield Park Conservatory.

 When an Oak Park ban on beekeeping was lifted in 2011, she became a backyard beekeeper, harvesting 70 pounds of honey from her hives one summer.

 “It looked like an impressive amount,” she said.
 “Usually in the first year, nobody takes much.”

 In fall 2019, after our first season with the bees, we were able to harvest a big jar of honey, while leaving enough honey in the hive for the bees to feed on during the winter.

-And in our second year, we harvested even more!
+And in our second and third years, we harvested even more!

-Thanks to Becker, we were able to donate more than 47 bottles of our raw rooftop honey to Beyond Hunger (formerly Oak Park River Forest Food Pantry).
+Thanks to Becker, the library has been able to donate more than 150 individual use bottles of raw rooftop honey to Beyond Hunger.

 Why keep honeybees?